HeXN0P/Chromium-Dev-Builds/README.md

 # Chromium-Dev-Builds
-This is Chromium build up to date with custom argument:
+This is Chromium up to date Windows 64-bits build with custom arguments:

 chrome_pgo_phase = 0
 current_cpu = "x64"